DeepLearnI/orbit-trial-model/INSTRUCTIONS.md

 -------------------------------------------------------------------------------------------------------------------------
 </details>

 **Because the company only has limited resources to address retention, it is critical to predict correctly which customers are likely to churn**.
-4 months ago, your team decided to develop a **machine learning model to predict which customers are likely to churn so that they can be targeted for special offers.** Now the model is ready to be deployed and all production systems are wired up.
-You are getting ready to deploy the model and hopefully it will have a positive impact on the business: **lower churn, more revenue** ($300 x number of active customers that month)
+4 months ago, your team decided to develop a **machine learning model to predict which customers are likely to churn based on their recent behaviour so that they can be targeted for special offers.** Now the model is ready to be deployed and all production systems are wired up.
+You are getting ready to deploy the model and hopefully it will have a positive impact on the business: **lower churn, more revenue month over month** ($300 x number of active customers that month)

 ## Step 2 of 9: Introduction to the sample solution code

-First, let's open the code editor on a browser using the first link that we sent you.
+First, let's open the code editor on a browser using the link that we sent you.

 The code written by **Hello Food**’s Data Scientists can be viewed on this editor.
 You can navigate to different files using the directory explorer to the left.
-At a high level, the `model.py` file includes some code to train the model, some code to use the model for inference, some code to evaluate the performance of the model.
+At a high level, the `model.py` file includes some code to train the model, some code to use the model for inference, and some code to calculate the performance of the model.
 There are three functions in `model.py`: `train`, `predict`, and `eval`. **There’s no Foundations Orbit feature in them right now.**

 <details>
   <summary>Optional reading</summary>